2020–21 UEFA Futsal Champions League: Preliminary round

 The draw for the preliminary round was held on 27 October 2020, 13:30 CET.

 Seeding

 The 46 teams were seeded based on their UEFA futsal club coefficients.
 Prior to the draw, teams unable to host (indicated by italics below) notified UEFA accordingly, and UEFA divided the teams into six groups containing an equal number of seeded and unseeded teams, which would be drawn separately.
 First, a seeded team able to host was drawn against an unseeded team unable to host, with the former to be the home team, until all latter teams were drawn.
 Next, a seeded team unable to host was drawn against an unseeded team able to host, with the latter to be the home team, until all former teams were drawn.
 Finally, a seeded team able to host was drawn against an unseeded team able to host, with the first team drawn of the two to be the home team.

 Summary

-The matches were played between 24–29 November 2020.
+The matches were played between 24 and 29 November 2020.